ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 In a life full of mostly safe and orderly choices, I needed a decision that I couldn't turn back from.
 So I met a girl, I moved four states away and the rest is [history](http://blog.ryanstraits.com/2010/07/05/choose-your-own-adventure.html).
 That decision proved to be a much needed jolt to my social life.
 A brand new city to explore with a brand new group of friends!
 A girl to fall in love and start a new life with.

 It was great and I very much love my life and that girl and those friends and this new home away from home.
-But freshness eventually wore off, as fresh things are wont to do.
+But that freshness eventually wore off, as fresh things are wont to do.
 And that pesky blueness somehow stuck around.
 Like a mental note that never quite made it from my short term to long term memory.
-Or a paragraph that I long since deleted, but the cursor is still sitting there, blinking.
+Or a paragraph that I long since deleted, but the cursor kept sitting there, blinking.

 And now, several years later, this blueness is all grown up, with responsibilities, a career, and mouths to feed.
-It's something that I've started to call "[The Dad Mule](https://www.urbandictionary.com/define.php?term=pack%20mule)".
+And it's turned itself into something I've named "[The Dad Mule](https://www.urbandictionary.com/define.php?term=pack%20mule)".

 ***